AI-vidence/antakia/docs/getting_started.md

 At least you'll need `california_housing.ipynb`and `california_housing.csv` from our repo if you want to do our [tutorial](tutorial1.md).

-> [!IMPORTANT]
+!!!
+Important

-> If you're using a virtual env, it's handy to be able to chose it from Jupyter's kernel list.
+    If you're using a virtual env, it's handy to be able to chose it from Jupyter's kernel list.
 Do the following :

 ```
 python -m ipykernel install --user --name your_venv_name --display-name "My great virtual env"